Confederation of South Carolina Local Historical Societies

 Special Recognition: "In Honor of Louise Pettus in recognition of her sixteen years of service to the York County

-Genealogical and Historical Society as founder and editor of
+Genealogical and Historical Society as founder and editor of The Quarterly 1989-2005"

 2004